FUDCo/Elko/README.md

 popular Java IDEs and/or [Maven](https://maven.apache.org), but at the moment there's no support here for these; I'm an old time Unix/emacs guy and never had much use for such newfangled contraptions (especially Maven, yuck).
-However, the Java source tree is structured in the conventional way and the classes have few external dependencies outside the normal class libraries that are part of the standard JDK, so you should just be able to import the source tree into your favorite IDE and press the build button.
+However, the Java source tree is structured in the conventional way, so you should just be able to import the source tree into your favorite IDE and press the build button.

+The `ServerCore` classes have only two external dependencies outside the normal class libraries that are part of the standard JDK.
+These are the [MongoDB client libaries](https://docs.mongodb.org/ecosystem/drivers/java/), if want support for MongoDB-based object persistence (and which you can do without in a pinch, as it is not strictly necessary for all use cases) and the [Apache Commons Codec packages](https://commons.apache.org/proper/commons-codec/) (to replace the now deprecated Sun base-64 encoder and decoder that Java applications relied on for so long).

-Much more detail on building will be presented in an accompanying BUILD.md file when I get done writing it.
+More detail on building will be presented in an accompanying `BUILD.md` file once I get done writing it.

-All the Java code works on any standard, reasonably current JVM.
-The various shell scripts do assume a Unix shell environment, but Cygwin will suffice and they are not deeply essential anyway.
+All the Java code works on any standard, reasonably current JVM, as it does not make use of any language features newer than generic.
+The various shell scripts in the `Run` tree do assume a Unix shell environment, but Cygwin will suffice and they are not deeply essential anyway.

 #### Documentation

-Currently, documentation is in the ServerCore/doc directory.
+Currently, documentation is in the `ServerCore/doc` directory.
 While extensive, it badly needs to be updated to be friendlier with the new GitHub environment.
 I also need to run JavaDoc on the code and find a home for the resulting web pages.
 However, if you run JavaDoc on the sources yourself, the resulting output is very usable -- the code is well documented in this regard.

 #### Binaries